Transfer-Entropy-Regularized Markov Decision Processes: Introduction

-To demonstrate potential applications of the TERMDP framework, we discuss two different research disciplines to which the TERMDP formulation is relevant.
-The first is the aforementioned context of networked control systems theory, where transfer entropy has been used as a proxy for the data rate on communication channels.
-In particular, we show that solving TERMDP provides the fundamental trade-off between the achievable control performance and the required data rate at which the sensor data is fed back to the controller.
-The second discipline is non-equilibrium thermodynamics, where there has been renewed interest in generalization of the second law of thermodynamics using the transfer entropy concept \cite{ito2013information}.
-We show that TERMDP can be interpreted as the problem of operating thermal engines at a nonzero work rate near the fundamental limitation of the second law of thermodynamics.

-This paper is organized as follows: in Section~\ref{secformulation}, the TERMDP framework is formally introduced.
-Some mathematical preliminaries are summarized in Section~\ref{secprelim}, including structural properties of TERMDP solutions.
-Section~\ref{secmain} summarizes the main results in our paper.
+Organization of the paper: The problem formulation of TERMDP is formally introduced in Section~\ref{secformulation}.
+Mathematical preliminaries are summarized in Section~\ref{secprelim}.
+Section~\ref{secmain} presents the main results.
 Derivation of the main results are summarized in Section~\ref{secderivation}.
-Section~\ref{secinterpret} discusses application of the TERMDP framework.
+Section~\ref{secinterpret} discusses applications of the TERMDP framework.
 A numerical demonstration of the proposed algorithm is presented in Section~\ref{secnum}.
-Open problems and future work are summarized in Section~\ref{secsummary}.
+We conclude with a list of future work in Section~\ref{secsummary}.